bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 ## Machine Readable Knowledge

-While we mentioned multiple data sources, with different data modeling languages, the requirement is to one the different data sources in a machine readable way, with the ability to correlate and link information.
+While we mentioned multiple data sources, with different data modeling languages, the requirement is to have one data sources in a machine readable way, with the ability to correlate and link information.
 Note that, sometimes, the modeling language is simply not existent, as protocols such as BMP or BGP-LS directly stream PDUs.